Carpenter Bee Identification & Prevention

-Carpenter bees might be important pollinators but these bees can damage wood structures surrounding your home.
+Carpenter bees might be important pollinators in the Baltimore area, but these bees can damage wood structures surrounding your home.
 They nest inside the wood.
 Though carpenter bees do not eat wood, still they provide structural damage by digging into the surface of the wood.

 Latin Name: Xylocopa (large Carpenter Bees)

 Ceratina (Small Carpenter Bees)

 There are two kinds of carpenter bees: the large and small carpenter bees.
 They can be easily determined based on their sizes.
 The large carpenter bee is about 20 mm or longer.
 It comes with colors black, greenish-black, metallic blue, or purplish-blue.
 While small carpenter bees are about 8 mm long.
 They have a dark color and metallic appearance.
 The large and small carpenter bees are common on their scant hair in the abdomen, hairy thorax with yellowish color, and their belly is black and shiny.
 Females do have a stinger, while males do not but with yellow sections on the face instead.

 What is the life cycle of carpenter bees?

 Carpenter bees are solitary bees.
 They do not have colonies or hives to protect.
 In early spring, adult carpenter bees mate.
 The males die after mating.
 Females dig in the woods to build their nests where they can lay eggs.
 Carpenter bees have four stages before they become an adult: egg, larva, pupa, and adult.
 The eggs hatch in a few days and the larvae will be fed on the ball of pollen left by the mother.
 In a period of seven weeks, the bee reaches adulthood.

 Carpenter bees feed on pollen and nectar.
 They do not eat wood.
 Female bees place a ball of pollen to provide food for their larvae.

 What are the habits of carpenter bees?